 Editor's note: The authorization and authentication procedure should be defined in SA3 and wait for SA3 to reply.

 3. The PEMC sends the configuration information to PIN elements.
-The configuration includes PIN ID, PIN description (Human-readable description of the PIN, for example, the company name, location or the type of service) and the PEMC IP address.
+The configuration includes PIN ID, PIN description (Human-readable description of the PIN, for example, the company name, location or the type of service) , services that each PIN can provide and the PEMC IP address.

 The PIN client receives the configuration information and decides whether to join in the PIN.